 Both KBV and ABPV might be closely related but the two can be readily differentiated through laboratory testing.
 The complex tests undertaken show the VP4 proteins of the two viruses to be serologically different.
 There exist significant differences between the two viruses when the genome is evaluated.
 This is a key area containing the primary and secondary RNA structures that help the experts distinguish the virus.

-Molecular testing and evaluation are key strategies that help during the diagnosis of the Kashmir Bee Virus in honey bee colonies, Apies mellifera.
+Molecular testing and evaluation are key strategies that help during the diagnosis of the Kashmir Bee Virus in honeybee colonies, Apis mellifera.
 Some complex procedures that involved serology, that is, chemiluminescent Western blotting, and or nucleic acid amplification, that is RT-PCR or reverse transcription-polymerase chain reaction, prove to be effective.
 Alternatively, it is possible to detect viral infection, in some situations through Coomassie blue staining of SDS-PAGE gels.

-The laboratory tests require a tiny amount of material from the Western honey bee.
-Therefore, the examination of a single bee is sufficient for the ascertaining the presence of a number of pathogens or viruses.
+The laboratory tests require a tiny amount of material from the Western honeybee.
+Therefore, the examination of a single bee is sufficient for ascertaining the presence of a number of pathogens or viruses.

-The Kashmir Bee Virus can be transmitted through multiple routes in honey bee colonies.
-Any traces of KBV detected in brood food, royal jelly, faeces, honey, or pollen will mean the virus was transmitted orally through infected food sources in the honey bee colony.
+The Kashmir Bee Virus can be transmitted through multiple routes in honeybee colonies.
+Any traces of KBV detected in brood food, royal jelly, feces, honey, or pollen will mean the virus was transmitted orally through infected food sources in the honeybee colony.
 More so, any of the virus traces detected in Varroa mites or their salivary secretions, imply the parasite can be an agent or transmitter of KBV.
-Nonetheless, further studies are yet to confirm the effective role played by varroa mites when it comes to the transmission of the virus whether physically or biologically.
-The mites play a big role when it comes to transmitting viruses in honey bees.
+Nonetheless, further studies are yet to confirm the effective role played by varroa mites when it comes to the transmission of the virus whether physical or biological.
+The mites play a big role when it comes to transmitting viruses in honeybees.
 As a matter of fact, beekeepers are advised to control Varroa mites as a measure of countering most of the viruses that grapple beekeeping.